Interpolations of monoidal categories and algebraic structures by invariant theory: Introduction

 \section{Introduction}

-In \cite{Deligne3} Deligne interpolated the categories $\Rep(S_n)$ to a family of categories $\Rep(S_t)$ where $t\in K$ is any element in a characteristic zero field $K$.
+In \cite{Deligne3} Deligne interpolated the categories $\Rep(S_n)$ and introduced the celebrated family of categories $\Rep(S_t)$ where $t\in K$ is any element in a characteristic zero field $K$.
 He also presented several other families of symmetric monoidal categories, such as $\Rep(\GL_t),\Rep(\text{O}_t)$ and $\Rep(\text{Sp}_t)$.
 These categories were studied and generalized by many different authors.
-See for example the papers \cite{CO}, \cite{EAH}, \cite{Knop}, the paper \cite{HK} for a study of algebras inside $\Rep(S_t)$, and the papers \cite{KKO} and \cite{KS} for the relation to topological quantum field theories.
+See for example \cite{CO}, \cite{EAH}, \cite{Knop}; \cite{HK} for a study of algebras inside $\Rep(S_t)$; and \cite{KKO} and \cite{KS} for the relation to topological quantum field theories.

-In this paper we will present a generalization of Deligne's construction, which generalize the families presented by Deligne, Knop, and Khovanov, Ostrik, and Kononov, in \cite{Deligne3}, \cite{Knop}, and \cite{KKO} respectively.
-We will morally think of symmetric monoidal categories as categories of the form $\Rep(W)$, where $W$ is some algebraic structure.
-We will then construct interpolations of symmetric monoidal categories by interpolating the algebraic structure $W$, which we shall do by interpolating the scalar invariants of the structure, following \cite{meirUIR}.
+In this paper we present a generalization of Deligne's construction, which generalizes the families presented by Deligne, Knop, and Khovanov, Ostrik, and Kononov, in \cite{Deligne3}, \cite{Knop}, and \cite{KKO} respectively.
+All the categories in this paper can be seen as generalizations of categories of the form $\Rep(\Aut(W))$, where $W$ is some algebraic structure.
+We construct interpolations of symmetric monoidal categories by interpolating the algebraic structure $W$, which we shall do by interpolating the scalar invariants of the structure, following \cite{meirUIR}.
 In this setting, the categories $\Rep(S_n)$ can be understood as $\Rep(K^n)$, where $K^n$ has the canonical commutative separable algebra structure (see Section \ref{sec:examples})

 We recall here the definitions.
-An \emph{algebraic structure} on a finite dimensional vector space $W$ is given by specifying structure tensors $x_i\in W^{p_i,q_i}:=W^{\ot p_i}\ot (W^*)^{\ot q_i}$ for various $(p_i,q_i)\in\N^2$.
+Fix $((p_i,q_i))\in (\N^2)^r$.
+An \emph{algebraic structure} of type $((p_i,q_i))$ on a finite dimensional vector space $W$ is given by specifying structure tensors $x_i\in W^{p_i,q_i}:=W^{\ot p_i}\ot (W^*)^{\ot q_i}$ for $i=1,\ldots, r$.
 These can specify, for example, multiplication, comultiplication, counit, endomorphisms of $W$ et cetera.
-We call $((p_i,q_i))$ the \emph{type} of $W$.
 For example, a unital algebra has type $((1,2),(1,0))$, where the first tensor specifies the multiplication and the second tensor specifies the unit.
+We assume throughout the paper that the type of the algebraic structure is fixed.
+In Section \ref{sec:examples} we give examples of algebraic structures of various types.